 Hello, I’m Amber Honour.
 I’m not a professional artist.
 I’m a work in progress, constantly learning and striving to become a better artist.
 I don’t create perfect art and that’s ok.
 It’s the imperfections that make art interesting.

-I’ve been an artist for as long as I can remember, but I’m only more recently a painter.
-I was alway more into drawing than anything else and would spend hours meticulously shading until my hand hurt so bad I couldn’t hold a pencil.
+I’ve been an artist for as long as I can remember, but I’ve only been a painter for a few years.
+Growing up, I was alway more into drawing than anything else and would spend hours meticulously shading until my hand hurt so bad I couldn’t hold a pencil.
 I drew so much as a kid that I actually have a permanent dent in my right ring finger.

-I’ve tried my hand at many arts, but painting, more specifically oil painting, really stuck.
-Oddly, acrylic painting never caught on with me.
-I was introduced to oil painting durning a brief stint in college and fell in love with it.
-Despite how much I enjoyed oil painting, it wasn’t until 2015 that I decided that I wanted to pursue it.
+I’ve tried my hand at many arts including, but not limited to: graphite, charcoal, colored pencil, film & digital photography, sculpture using many different materials, pottery making, knitting/crocheting, sewing, printmaking, acrylic painting, watercolor, and oil painting.
+While I still dabble in other arts here and there, oil painting and photography are what I really gravitate to.
+I was introduced to both during a brief stint in college and fell in love with them.
+Despite how much I enjoyed oil painting, it wasn’t until 2015 that I decided that I was going to pursue it more seriously.

 So I did.

-I started painting more frequently, but found plenty of excuses not to paint.
+I started slowly in early 2015 by painting a few times a month, but failed to see the progress I wanted.
 So in February 2016 I started my blog Burnt Umber Arts.
 It was started as a way to hold myself accountable.
-I post once a week which means I have to paint every week.
+I post once a week which means I have to paint every week and frequently every day.
 Gaining readers has motivated me to continue to paint every week as well as continue to learn and improve.

-One of my main painting goals is to eventually make a small income from my paintings.
-It’s something I love and can pursue in place of a regular job.
-My husband’s job has a tendency to have crazy hours so it’s far simpler for me to stay at home to take care of our kids, pets and house.
-Not having a regular job means my family also has more time to be together, which we frequently try to spend outside or with extended family.
+One of my main painting goals is to eventually make a small income from my paintings and replace the need for a regular job.
+It’s the dream of most artists, really.
+My husband’s job has a tendency to have crazy hours so at the moment it’s far simpler for me to stay at home to take care of our kids, pets and house.
+I would love to keep it that way.
+Reality, however, has other ideas.

-Speaking of photos, I have more recently (April 2017) decided that I need to step up my photography game.
+In April 2017, I decided that I need to step up my photography game.
 I got a new camera last year and I don’t think I’ve lived up to my potential lately when it comes to photography.
 So I’ve added photography to my blog since I love it nearly as much as painting.
 There is a brief history of my photography journey in my post Photography Love.